Professional Development in the Science of Reading

 If you need additional account support after consulting the linked support documents above, please contact OH|ID Profile Help at Profile.Help@education.ohio.gov for OH|ID assistance.
 If you are in the LMS application and need additional support, please contact LMS Support at LMSSupport@education.ohio.gov.

-The Department has determined the following professional development and/or training courses are similar trainings to the Department's professional development courses in the science of reading and evidence-based strategies for effective literacy instruction.
-As such, any teacher or administrator who has previously completed one of the following courses or trainings is considered to have satisfied the requirement to complete a professional development course provided by the Department for purposes of Section 265.330(A)(2) of H.B.
-33. Please note that certain courses or trainings have been determined to be similar training only for certain roles, content areas, or grade levels.
+The Department has determined the following professional development and/or training courses are similar trainings to the Department's Introduction to the Science of Reading professional development course.
+Please note that certain courses or trainings have been determined to be similar training only for certain roles, content areas, or grade levels.

-PreK-Grade 12
+PreK-Grade 12 teachers and administrators

-Pre-Kindergarten Only
+Pre-Kindergarten only

-The following trainings represent comprehensive trainings that include all components of emergent literacy and are similar trainings for the purpose of meeting the professional development requirement for prekindergarten intervention specialists, English learner teachers, reading specialists and instructional coaches for prekindergarten only.
+The following trainings represent comprehensive trainings that include all components of emergent literacy and are similar trainings for the purpose of meeting the requirement to complete the Department's Introduction to the Science of Reading professional development course for prekindergarten teachers only.

 • Keys to Emergent Literacy (Keys to Literacy)